#TechMeetsBanking 2020: Rubies to roll out more financial solutions

-Rubies Bank recently held its inaugural fintech event, where its array of solutions were introduced to stakeholders in the banking and fintech sector.
+Rubies Bank recently held its inaugural fintech event, where its array of solutions were introduced to stakeholders in the banking and finance sector.

 The event, which was themed Tech Meets Banking, brought together financial institutions, insurance companies, investors, bankers and tech enthusiasts to experience the array of solutions Rubies Bank provides.